“I'm sure it's fine.”

 You cooked some meat for dinner, and your wife told you to make sure that it is completely cooked in the middle.
-You think it is, so you say:
+You say this because you think it is fully cooked.

 I'm sure it's fine.